crayzeewulf/libserial/docs/user_manual/design_documentation.rst

    ...
    }

 The purpose of this indentation policy, which can feel "incorrect" at times is to ensure that changes are isolated to the minimum number of lines.
-Our tools: compilers, editors, diff viewers, and source code repository (git), all operate on a line-by-line basis.
+Our tools, (compilers, editors, diff viewers, and source code repository), all operate on a line-by-line basis.
 When someone makes a change that affects a portion anywhere in the line, the tools consider the entire line changed.
-This can lead to nasty issues like complex merge conflicts, or worse obscure the developer activity.
+This can lead to nasty issues like complex merge conflicts, or, worse, obscure the developer activity.

 Include Headers
 ---------------